paupawsan/irrlichtnetcp/trunk/Readme.txt

-If you want to use the wrapper, you need to add a reference to /bin/Release/Irrlicht.NET.dll on your project and copy "IrrlichtW.dll", "Irrlicht.dll" (both for Windows) and "IrrlichtW.so" (for Linux) on your project's directory.
+If you want to use the wrapper, you need to add a reference to /bin/Release/Irrlicht.NET.dll on your project and copy "IrrlichtW.dll", "Irrlicht.dll" (both for Windows) and "libIrrlichtW.so" (for Linux) on your project's directory.